icons8/icons-docs/docs/index.md

 * **Stroke** adds an outline to an icon and it’s subicon if enabled.
 You can also tweak thickness and color of the outline.

 * **Subicon** is a neat feature allowing you to add a smaller icon to the main one, creating a compound image.
-Overlays come not only in the same style as the selected icon but in other styles as well, so you can keep it consistent or try experimenting.
-These overlays can be resized or recolored the same way as icons and moved to a different part of the canvas.
+Overlays come in the same style as the selected icon.
+They can be resized or recolored the same way as icons and moved to a different part of the canvas.

 * **Square** adds a rectangular background.
 Has two modes: